-The bullish left hander, who passed 6,000 first class career runs in 2013, came through the Academy at Headingley and played international age group cricket from under 15s to under 19s.
+The bullish left hander, who will almost certainly pass 8,000 first-class career runs in 2016, came through the Academy at Headingley and played international age group cricket from under 15s to under 19s.

 A highly respected leader who has also skippered the England Lions, his rein as county captain has not been without incident.